Charging Electric Cars with Solar Panels

-With the price of solar panels and EVs following a downward trend, there hasn’t been a better time to invest in an electric car and solar panels to charge it.
+Solar panels use energy from the sun to produce free, clean electricity which can be used to charge an electric car either at home or at a public charging point.
+Both solar panels and electric cars are getting cheaper, so there hasn’t been a better time to invest in an electric car and solar panels to charge it.

 Can solar panels charge an electric car?

 In short, yes.
-Solar photovoltaic (PV) panels generate electricity that can not only be used to power the appliances around your home but electric vehicles too.
+Solar photovoltaic (PV) panels generate electricity that can not only be used to power the appliances around your home but electric cars too.

 Solar panels are only generating energy during daylight hours which means that if you’re getting home from work in an evening, you won’t have much time to charge the car (especially during the winter months).
 This makes a solar battery well worth investing in as they store excess solar energy which can then be used when the solar panels aren’t generating energy.